kata198/indexedredis/README.md

 	MyModel.objects.reindex()

+If, however, you change a field type of an indexable field, you should use the "reset" method.

+	MyModel.objects.reset( MyModel.objects.all() )

-**Connecting to other Redis instances**
+**Connecting to multiple Redis instances**

 You may want to use the same model on multiple Redis instances.
-To do so, use the .connect method on IndexedRedisModel.
+To do so, use the .connectAlt method on IndexedRedisModel.

-	AltConnectionMyModel = MyModel.connect({'host' : 'althost', 'db' : 4})
+	AltConnectionMyModel = MyModel.connectAlt({'host' : 'althost', 'db' : 4})

+The "connectAlt" method takes a dict of Redis connection params, and returns a copy of the Model which will point to the alternate Redis.

-Then, use AltConnectionMyModel just as you would use MyModel.
+You use AltConnectionMyModel just as you would use MyModel.

 Client-Side Filtering/Methods